Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Introduction

 \subsection{Contributions}

-We propose a novel general-purpose networking architecture, Hermes, which constructs an overlay of dynamically configurable proxies extending from end-user devices to various locations, including across domains.
-Addressing the need for coordinated functionality at both endpoints, especially on the end-user side, which is currently unaddressed in existing solutions, Hermes focuses on end-user networking and enables end-to-end solutions for challenges faced by service and communication providers.

-As a service facilitator, Hermes focuses on enhancing control and management of end-user traffic and its interaction with services.
-Furthermore, as a communication facilitator, Hermes establishes a robust and adaptable general-purpose communication pipeline that provides end-to-end control over the routing of IP packets.
-The Hermes architecture enables tailored handling of general IP packets and service-associated traffic, including policy-based routing, authentication, authorization, and reliability, among other benefits.
-More importantly, the architecture is not restricted to specific goals (such as solely providing privacy) as it is dynamically reconfigurable.
-It is not bound to specific tools or environments (such as Kubernetes) or limited to certain types of traffic (like east-west traffic in service mesh implementations).
-Instead, Hermes is general-purpose and designed to address service and communication provider challenges and improve end-user experience in a flexible and adaptable manner.

-This paper makes three main contributions.
-First, it introduces the design and components of the Hermes, which are primarily based on four key concepts: 1) \textbf{delegation of networking responsibility} from applications or services to an overlay network of dynamically reconfigurable proxies; 2) \textbf{overlay tunneling} via UDP, TCP, or HTTP proxies to ensure compatibility with the internet; 3) \textbf{HTTP-based semantic processing and routing} at any node within the overlay network to provide extensibility; and 4) \textbf{utilizing assisting components} to implement additional logic or perform specific tasks, such as policy enforcement or advanced traffic manipulation.

-Second, we develop a prototype implementation using commercially relevant open-source projects and our own custom software, including an overlay controller and Android and iOS smartphone applications \footnote{The code for this paper is available at: \url{https://github.com/Bfarkiani/Hermes}.}.
+This paper makes two main contributions.
+First, it introduces the design and components of Hermes.
+We developed a prototype using commercially relevant open-source projects and custom software, including an overlay controller and Android and iOS applications.\footnote{The code for this paper is available at: \url{https://github.com/Bfarkiani/Hermes}} Although we describe control-plane components and their features, our focus is on the data plane: what the components are, which features they require, and how they operate to address challenges.